aledevv/real-chessboard-to-fen/README.md

 I made this work for my IoT University project.
 I took inspiration from the work of @shainisan.
 Repo **[here](https://github.com/shainisan/real-life-chess-vision?ref=blog.roboflow.com)**.

+## Usage
+Download using the command:

+The notebook app.ipynb contains all the code.
+Folder image contains pictures to process.

 ## Detection process
 1. User takes a photo of their chessboard